 Exchange students have to make many decisions on their own during the year abroad and in many cases, these are not decisions they have had to make before.
-You will not be there to make those decisions for your son or daughter.
-The host family and host Rotary Club will, to some degree, assume this role but your son/daughter will likely have more independence and choices to make than at home.
-Please recognize that while he/she will be going through a great period of change and adjustment, they need to deal with this change without relying on you, several thousand kilometers away.
+You will not be there to make those decisions for them.
+The host family and host Rotary Club will, to some degree, assume this role but they will likely have more independence and choices to make than at home.
+Please recognize that while they will be going through a great period of change and adjustment, they need to deal with this change without relying on you, several thousand kilometers away.

-Your son or daughter will need your support and encouragement.
+They will need your support and encouragement.
 It is perfectly normal for exchange students to have bad days and experience homesickness.
-If you are sensitive to this, you will be able to reassure him/her that these reactions are normal and that they will pass.
-Encourage him/her to keep busy and get involved.
+If you are sensitive to this, you will be able to reassure them that these reactions are normal and that they will pass.
+Encourage them to keep busy and get involved.

-If he/she has poured out frustrations in a letter, email or text to you, know that by the time you receive/read it, those feelings may have already passed.
-You should not react to what your son or daughter was thinking a day or a week ago.
+If they have poured out frustrations in a letter, email or text to you, know that by the time you receive/read it, those feelings may have already passed.
+You should not react to what they were thinking a day or a week ago.
 Please to not react to any unhappy correspondence by picking up the telephone.
-Know that people are doing their best to help and support your child, but they must learn to solve his or her problems without help from home.
+Know that people are doing their best to help and support your child, but they must learn to solve their problems without help from home.
 It has been our experience that parents who become overly involved with their child's problems often make them more difficult to resolve and undermines the student's own self-confidence.
 Experience has also shown that a letter/correspondence from home, expressing your confidence in their ability to succeed will have a lasting positive effect.

 We strongly recommend that exchange students and parents limit their social media contact to no more than bi-monthly, in addition to special occasions, such as birthdays and holidays.
-Frequent communication to or from home can interfere with establishing a good relationship with the host family and can hinder your son/daughter's adjustment and assimilation into the host country's culture.
-Emails and instant messaging/Facebook/WhatsApp and other social media platforms present a challenge that can be even greater than that of the telephone for negatively impacting his/her assimilation.
+Frequent communication to or from home can interfere with establishing a good relationship with the host family and can hinder their adjustment and assimilation into the host country's culture.
+Emails and instant messaging/Facebook/WhatsApp and other social media platforms present a challenge that can be even greater than that of the telephone for negatively impacting their assimilation.
 We stress throughout the orientations and exchange year that extensive communication back home keeps the student mentally "connected" to home, family and friends and therefore "disconnected" from where they are physically.
 Such contact can delay, or may completely prevent the student from becoming part of the culture of the host family.
 Students who spend to much of their time exchanging messages with family and friends back home become Reporters instead of Participants.
-Important relationships with host families and new acquaintances cannot be developed under these conditions and your child may fins acceptance by people in the host country more difficult when "home" has a major role in his/her life.
+Important relationships with host families and new acquaintances cannot be developed under these conditions and your child may find acceptance by people in the host country more difficult when "home" has a major role in their life.